Indigenous

 Indigenous legal issues expertise

-Our Indigenous Legal Issues lawyers help clients bridge complex, culturally sensitive matters to achieve effective, practical, and long-term solutions.
-We advise Indigenous communities, industry, municipalities, conservation authorities, and governments about legal frameworks and requirements to satisfy Indigenous consultation and accommodation.
+Our lawyers help clients bridge complex, culturally sensitive matters to achieve effective, practical, and long-term solutions.
+We advise Indigenous communities, industry, municipalities, conservation authorities, Boards and Tribunals and governments about legal frameworks and requirements to satisfy Indigenous consultation and accommodation.

-We assist Indigenous communities with building internal capacity for governance, strategic direction, and project development, and to address regulatory, corporate/commercial, governance and policy-setting matters.
+We assist Indigenous communities with building internal capacity for project development and regulatory and policy-setting matters.

 Our team of Indigenous Legal Issues lawyers supports clients in the areas of: